Jarmos-san/hugo-blog/content/about.md

 Besides work, I'm an amateur author writing books & other literary content.
 Most of them are technical and/or are related to software development in some sense.
 You can find some of my written work on my [blog](../blog/) where I share my thoughts & experiences as a programmer.

 Other than that, there's also an occassional book I'm almost always working on the side.
-So, if you want some sneak peek into those works, follow me on Twitter ([@Jarmosan][Twitter]) and/or subscribe to the [newsletter][Newsletter] I maintain.
+So, if you want some sneak peek into those works, follow me on Twitter ([@Jarmosan][Twitter]) and/or subscribe to the [Private Email List][Newsletter] I maintain.
+And you'll receive personalized content delivered straight to your inbox.

-The rest of the time while I'm not working or writing, I contribute to open-source projects.
-You can check out my contributions on GitHub ([Jarmos-san][Github]).
+The rest of the time while I'm not working or writing, I contribute to open-source projects And here's a heads up; This website you'r reading is [open-sourced][Blog Source Code] too! :heart:

+You can check out my other contributions on GitHub ([Jarmos-san][Github]).

 ### Contact Me